pfdubois/BridgeBidding/source/AdvancedCB.rst

 TWNMF if "z" is no-trump, the two conventions are played together.
 In this approach, it is still possible to have a fourth-suit auction such as 1♥ - 1♠ - 2♣ - 2♦!.

-Finally we show an idea of Marc Smith like TWNMF for the case of the 2N rebid.
+In another chapter we show an idea of Marc Smith like TWNMF for the case of the 2N rebid.
+See :ref:`TWNMF over 2N <NMF2>`.

 .. index::
    pair:convention;Two-Way New Minor Forcing (TWNMF)